 Antivirus Scan Timing

-To prevent a negative impact on performance, the system does not start scheduled scans while a study is in progress.
-If a study is started while a scan is in progress, the scan is automatically stopped.
+The system will not start scheduled antivirus scans while a study is in progress in order to prevent a negative impact on performance.

+If a study is started while an antivirus scan is in progress, the scan will automatically stop.

-Upon exit from the CARTO® 3 System application, the user is prompted to select the “Scan & Shut Down” exit option and exploit the pre-shutdown time for virus scan.
+When an antivirus scan is due, the user will be prompted to select the “Scan & Shut Down” exit option upon exit from the CARTO® 3 System application.
+This exploits the pre-shutdown time for virus scan and avoids disturbance of studies.

-Connected USB storage devices are scanned only when files are being accessed.
+Connected USB storage devices are scanned only when accessing files.

-When a file with a virus that cannot be removed is detected, a message appears, notifying the user that the file cannot be accessed.
-The antivirus blocks access to the infected file to protect the operating system.
+If the scan detects a file with a virus that cannot be removed, the user is notified that the file cannot be accessed.

+The antivirus then blocks access to the infected file to protect the operating system.

+Unaffected files from the same USB storage device will remain accessible.

 Antivirus Actions Taken upon Virus Detection

-If the antivirus application detects a virus during a scan, it automatically attempts to remove the virus and repair the infected file out prompting the user for action.
+If the antivirus application detects a virus during a scan, it automatically attempts to remove the virus and repair the infected file with no need for user action

-However, if the antivirus application detects a virus that it cannot remove, the CARTO® 3 System opening screen, when it next appears, displays a message recommending not to use the system until Biosense Webster Service and Support Department resolves the issue.
+If the antivirus application cannot remove a virus, the CARTO® 3 System opening screen displays a message recommending not to use the system until Biosense Webster Service and Support Department resolves the issue.

-For details, please refer to CARTO® 3 System IFU that is supplied with this system.
+Refer to the CARTO® 3 System IFU supplied with this system for further details.

-To continue using the system without resolving the issue, the user must explicitly select a check box to confirm that he is aware of the risks taken when using the system in such conditions.
+To continue using the system without resolving the issue, the user must explicitly select a check box to confirm that they are aware of the risks taken when using the system under such conditions.

+Proprietary Software

+CARTO® 3 System Workstation Software includes in-house designed, implemented, and validated software, using standard tools and according to the Biosense Webster SOPs.
+The main programming languages are C++ and C#.
+The development environment is within the secured Johnson & Johnson network.

+Software Development Tools and Methods are implemented according to the Quality requirements of Biosense Webster Software Development Procedures and Guidelines.